Wisdom-EdemD-rah/Customer-Churn-Prediction-and-Analysis/README.md

 #### 🤝 Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

+Fork the repository.
+Create a new branch: git checkout -b feature-name.
+Commit your changes: git commit -m 'Add feature'.
+Push to the branch: git push origin feature-name.
+Create a pull request.

 #### Acknowledgements 🙏
 I would like to express my gratitude to the [Azubi Africa Data Analyst Program] (https://www.azubiafrica.org/data-analytics) for their support and for offering valuable projects as part of this program.
-Not forgetting my Teachops on this project Rachael Appiah-Kubi & Glen
+Not forgetting my Teachops on this project Rachael Appiah-Kubi & Glen Nii-Noi Anum

 #### 📧 Contact
 For questions or feedback, please contact [Wisdom Edem Drah](https://github.com/Wisdom-EdemD-rah?tab=repositories)

+Connect with me on [LinkedIn Here](https://www.linkedin.com/in/wisdom-edem-drah-/)